dihaxn/dihaxn/README.md

 I'm a **Computer Science undergraduate and Full-Stack Developer from Sri Lanka**, focused on building reliable, scalable and user-friendly software.

-I enjoy working across the complete development cycle — from designing interfaces and APIs to databases, deployment and automation.
+I enjoy working across the complete development cycle — from frontend interfaces and backend APIs to databases, deployment and automation.

 Currently interested in: